0xPolygonID/contracts/Readme.md

 Also, it contains the example of ERC20 based smart contract with enabled zkp verifications for token transfers.

 Current addresses on Polygon Mumbai testnet.
-(V1.0.1)
+(V1.0.1 V2 validators)

 |                   |                             Sig                             |                             MTP                              |
 |:-----------------:|:-----------------------------------------------------------:|:------------------------------------------------------------:|